alphagov/prototyping/README.md

 ## Using Sass

 '.scss' files will be converted to their '.css' counterparts in the generated site.
-If you import 'mixins.scss' to your .scss file you'll also have access to all the GOV.UK mixins from the Static and Toolkit repos.
+If you import 'frontend_toolkit.scss' to your .scss file you'll also have access to all the mixins from GOV.UK Frontend Toolkit repo.
+If you want access to the mixins from the draft design patterns library you'll need to import 'design_patterns.scss' as well.

 Finally, in order for .scss conversion to work with Jekyll you'll need to start each '.scss' file with empty YAML front matter.
 Put this all together and you get a .scss file that starts like this:

     ---
     ---
+    @import "frontend_toolkit";
-    @import "_mixins.scss";
+    @import "design_patterns";

 ## Sharing CSS code